fluteds/CSS/tumblr/readme.md

 # Tumblr

-I'm slowly migrating my themes from Pastebin to here.
-<br>This contains a range of themes from website themes to dashboard themes.
+This contains a range of themes from website to dashboard themes.

+>[!WARNING]
+>These themes are not reguarly updated and are most likely broken.
+If there is an issue, open an issue or a PR with fixes if needed.

 If you want to use these please read the following:

 * I do not help with customizing any theme as I rarely use Tumblr now.
-* If there is a technical issue please [leave an issue](https://github.com/fluteds/css/issues) on this repo.

 ## Previews